xfarrow/locatemydevice/README.md

 Option | Explaination
 -------|:------------|
 locate | Will return the most accurate set of coordinates possible <br/> and a link to them pinpointed to OpenStreetMap |
 cellinfo | Will return a set of uniquely identifiable information about cell towers near the phone. <br/> You can then put this information on [OpenCellId][1] to individuate the smartphone's <br/> approximate location.
-Requires enabled location. |
+Requires enabled location |
+battery | Will return battery infos |

 [1]: https://opencellid.org/